top of page

 Te Tira Whakamātaki's vision for seed banking

-Te Tira Whakamātaki envisions using the hub and spoke model to create sustainable and resilient seed banking infrastructure across Aotearoa.
+Te Tira Whakamātaki envisions using a hub and spoke model to create sustainable and resilient seed banking infrastructure across Aotearoa.
 Think of a bicycle wheel!

 Graphic2Reversed.png